Cognigy/Documentation/docs/ai/empower/agentic-ai/overview.md

 ## Create an AI Agent

+You can create an AI Agent from scratch or select a pre-made AI Agent template tailored to your industry, such as airlines, finance, insurance, or utilities, and customize it to suit your business needs.

-To create an AI Agent, follow these steps:
+To create an AI Agent, select one of the following options:

+=== "Create AI Agent From Scratch"

     1. Open the Cognigy.AI interface.
     2. In the left-side menu of the **Projects** page, select a Project.
     3. In the left-side menu of the **Project** page, select **Build > AI Agents**.
     4. Click **Create AI Agent** if you are creating an agent for the first time, or click **+ New AI Agent** on the AI Agents page if you have created at least one AI Agent before.
     5. In the **General Settings** step, fill in the following fields:
         - **Name** — enter a name for your AI Agent.
-This name will be for internal reference only and will not be visible to your end users.
+This name will be visible to end users when the AI Agent greets them in the chat or when one AI Agent transfers the conversation to another AI Agent.
+For example, `Hello, my name is Sara.
+How can I help you?` or `Our support specialist Alex will help with this question, transferring the conversation now`.
         - **Description** — enter a description of the AI Agent that shapes its behavior and enhances its ability to understand the desired communication style.
-For example, describe the AI Agent as follows: `A laid-back individual who jokes easily, making others feel comfortable with a relaxed tone.`
+For example, describe the AI Agent as follows: `Anna works at ACME and is highly skilled at making customers feel comfortable.`
     6. Click **Next**.
     7. In the **Speaking Style** step, configure how the AI Agent's choice of wording is influenced by the selected speaking style, which can affect the tone and clarity of its responses:
         - **Concise/Comprehensive** — adjust the slider to the left for brief responses and to the right for detailed responses.
         - **Formal/Informal** — adjust the slider to the left for more casual and conversational responses, and to the right for professional and structured responses.
     8. Click **Next**.
     9. In the **Knowledge & Instructions** step, configure the following fields:
         - **Instructions** — fine-tune AI Agents through custom commands and settings.
         - **Knowledge Store** — select the [Knowledge Store](../knowledge-ai/overview.md#knowledge-store) from which the AI Agent will access information from documents you provide.
 By accessing and understanding knowledge bases, these AI Agents can provide more accurate, context-aware, and helpful responses to user queries.
     10. Click **Next**.
     11. In the **Data Privacy & Security** step, configure the following fields:
         - **Contact Profile Information** — select which information the AI Agent should use from the [Cognigy Contact Profile](../../analyze/contact-profiles.md):
             - **None** — no data will be used from the Contact Profile.
 This option is selected by default.
             - **Selected Profile Fields** — select specific fields from the Contact Profile for targeted data use.
             - **Completed Profile** — use all fields from the Contact Profile to provide comprehensive user details.
             - **Profile Memories** — use the Memories field from the Contact Profile.
         - **Safety Instructions** — customize how the AI Agent handles sensitive topics by selecting a safety level: no guidance, standard safety based on Cognigy-crafted instructions, or custom guidelines.
             - **None** — no safety guidelines are applied.
             - **Standard** — apply standard safety guidelines based on Cognigy's instructions.
 This option is selected by default.
             - **Custom** — define your custom safety guidelines.
     12. Click **Create & Chat** to save changes and open the Flow with the created AI Agent, or click **Create** to save changes without opening the Flow.

+=== "Create AI Agent From Template"

+    1. Open the Cognigy.AI interface.
+    2. In the left-side menu on the **Projects** page, select a Project.
+    3. In the left-side menu on the **Project** page, select **Build > AI Agents**.
+    4. On the **AI Agents** page, click **Hire AI Agent**.
+The **Job Market** page with a list of AI Agent templates will open.
+    5. Hover your cursor over the desired AI Agent template and click **Hire**.
+    6. Select an AI Agent from the list.

 ## Edit an AI Agent